FAQs

 What is NIF?

-The National Ignition Facility (NIF), located at Lawrence Livermore National Laboratory near San Francisco, is the world’s largest and highest-energy laser.
+The National Ignition Facility (NIF), located at Lawrence Livermore National Laboratory near San Francisco, is the world’s highest-energy laser.
 NIF’s 192 powerful laser beams, housed in a 10-story building the size of 3 football fields, can deliver more than 2 million joules of ultraviolet laser energy in billionth-of-a-second pulses onto a target about the size of a pencil eraser.
 NIF became operational in March 2009.

 What is NIF used for?

 NIF enables scientists to create extreme states of matter, including temperatures of 100 million degrees and pressures that exceed 100 billion times Earth’s atmosphere.
-Experiments conducted on NIF make significant contributions to national and global security, could help pave the way to practical fusion energy, and further the nation’s leadership in basic science and technology and economic competitiveness.
+Experiments conducted on NIF make significant contributions to national and global security, could help pave the way to practical fision energy, and further the nation’s leadership in basic science and technology and economic competitiveness.

 How much did NIF cost?